 What You Should Know About The Scholastic Aptitude Test

 The Scholastic Aptitude Test, better known by most students, parents and teachers as the SAT, is a standardized test taken by college applicants for admitance into the college or university of choice.
-The Scholastic Aptitude Test is designed to test the skills of a student attempting to enter an institution of higher learning to indicate the student's scholastic readiness for such a place.

 Since there are so many differences in funding, curricula, grading systems, etc., the S.A.T. is a way to help colleges and universities get a more generalized idea of a student's ability to succeed at this level.
 The Scholastic Aptitude Test is widely accepted by many colleges and universities throughout the country.